Supply chain transparency 101: Traceability at every stage

 • Brooke Cunningham

-As Chief Marketing Officer, Brooke is responsible for inriver's end-to-end marketing strategy.
+As the former Chief Marketing Officer, Brooke was responsible for inriver's end-to-end marketing strategy.